hypowergravity/test_pypi/Readme.md

 ## shell script
     [project.scripts]
-    numpy_numeric = "src.master:main"
+    numpy_numeric = "numpy_numeric.example:run"
+    numpy_numeric_test = "numpy_numeric.test.test_run:run"

-The master.py is that script that contatin the function and main is the executable function.
+    The example.py is that script that contatin the function and run that are executable.

 ## project urls